Summary of the Moonlighting Rule

 - not properly available to similarly situated individuals outside of state government.

-- A written advisory opinion issued by the commission or the individual's appointing authority or agency ethics officer granting approval of outside employment is conclusive proof that an individual is not in violation of subsection (a)(1) or (a)(2).
+- A written advisory opinion issued by the commission stating that an individual's outside employment does not violate subsection (a)(1) or (a)(2) is conclusive proof that an individual is not in violation of subsection (a)(1) or (a)(2).